liferay/liferay-docs/develop/tutorials/articles/service-builder/defining-an-object-relational-map-with-service-builder.markdown

 relationship.
 Liferay IDE turns the dashed line into a solid line, with an arrow pointing to the Location entity.
 Save the `service.xml` file.

 Congratulations!
-You've related the entities.
+You've related two entities.
 Their relationship should show in Diagram mode and look similar to that of the figure below.

 ![Figure 3: Relating entities is a snap in Liferay IDE's *Diagram* mode for `service.xml`.](../../images/service-builder-relate-entities.png)